 Think 10x bigger

 We challenge ourselves to think 10x bigger.
+We exclusively focus on driving exponential outcomes.
 We focus on what we could achieve, rather than trying to protect what we have.
-We are long term focused, and realize our goals will likely take years to achieve.
-We make bold decisions, and accept that we will likely not entirely achieve our goals.
+We are long term focused, and realize our goals will take years to achieve.
+We accept that we will likely not entirely achieve our goals.
 We are motivated by the chance that we do.

 A players only

 We only hire world class talent.
-We do not hire if we have not yet found an A player for a role.
-We consider an A player to be someone who is top of their field, has high integrity, and whom we genuinely like.
-We heavily invest in developing employees and retaining top performers.
+We do not hire if we have not yet found an A player for the role.
+We only work with people we genuinely like and are motivated by.
+We strive to be the same version of ourselves at work, home, and play.
+We invest in forming deep and long term relationships with coworkers.

-We exclusively focus on driving exponential outcomes for dYdX.
-We ruthlessly prioritize and continuously ensure we are working on the highest value tasks.
+We ruthlessly prioritize and continuously ensure we are working the highest value tasks.
 We are not distracted by things that do not drive us towards our goal.
+We cut scope so much it makes us think “wait this seems like too much”.
+Our favorite thing is deciding not to do work.
+We pick one direction, and go all in.

 These were all great questions raised by the team as we thought through the values